aridjayarecipes/cutesrecipes.web.app/content/post/1979-recipe-of-quick-lemon-garlic-salmon.md

 - "1 tsp pepper"
 - "2 (6 oz) or 3 4oz salmon"
 recipeinstructions:
-- "Mix olive oil, lemon juice, garlic, basil, parsley, salt & pepper in bowl to create the marinade."
+- "Mix olive oil, lemon juice, garlic, basil, parsley, salt &amp; pepper in bowl to create the marinade."
 - "Prepare salmon in separate baking dish.
 Apply marinade, cover in foil, and set in fridge for 1-2 hours.
 Flipping salmon occasionally."
 - "Preheat oven to 375°F"
 - "Bake salmon for 35 - 45 mins.
 Optionally finish cooking on broil setting, foil off, for 5 mins or until a slight crisp."